Robot: Remote-controlled systems

 The Brennan torpedo, invented by Louis Brennan in 1877, was powered by two contra-rotating propellers that were spun by rapidly pulling out wires from drums wound inside the torpedo.
 Differential speed on the wires connected to the shore station allowed the torpedo to be guided to its target, making it "the world's first practical guided missile".
 In 1897 the British inventor Ernest Wilson was granted a patent for a torpedo remotely controlled by "Hertzian" (radio) waves and in 1898 Nikola Tesla publicly demonstrated a wireless-controlled torpedo that he hoped to sell to the US Navy.

 In 1903, the Spanish engineer Leonardo Torres Quevedo demonstrated a radio control system called Telekino at the Paris Academy of Sciences, which he wanted to use to control an airship of his own design.
 He obtained several patents for the system in other countries.
-Unlike previous 'on/off' techniques, Torres established a method for controlling any mechanical or electrical device with different states of operation.
+As opposed to past mechanisms that required the operator to click through a fixed sequence of mechanical actions, Torres introduced a system where distinct telegraphic codes triggered specific commands directly.
 The Telekino remotely controlled a tricycle in 1904, considered the first case of an unmanned ground vehicle, and an electric boat with a crew in 1906, which was controlled at a distance over 2 km.

 Archibald Low, known as the "father of radio guidance systems" for his pioneering work on guided rockets and planes during the First World War.
 In 1917, he demonstrated a remote controlled aircraft to the Royal Flying Corps and in the same year built the first wire-guided rocket.